 -Send your demo and I can co-produce or re-produce it to a finished product

 -Send your song and I can mix it

--If you are in Los Angeles, I also offer vocal production
+-If you are in Los Angeles, I also offer in person vocal production

 Mark Rudin is one of the most talented multi instrumentalist producers I know.
 He has a great ear, and maybe the rarest qualities in any producer/songwriter, he has VIBE for days!
 Highly recommend!